mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 }
 ```

-I assumed (correctly, as it turned out) that if `.Data.slots["1"]` or `.Data.slots["2"]` were `true`, then I'd be in business.
-So, all I had to do was put together a script that would hit the URL above with the store ID in question (there actually is an API call made to perform the geoquery search -- I include it in the script below).
+I assumed (correctly, as it turned out) that if `.Data["slots"]["1"]` or `.Data["slots"]["2"]` were `true` then I'd be in business.
+So, all I had to do was put together a script that would hit the URL above with the storeNumber in question (there actually is an API call made to perform the geoquery search -- I include it in the script below).

 I ended up writing a quick py script and running it in a [REPL](https://repl.it):